Death in the dark

 Others are more ambitious.
 The New York Times — “All The News That’s Fit To Print.”
-It wants to be the journal of record for an entire country, if not the world.
+They want to be the journal of record for an entire country, if not the world.
 Since the mid-1980s, The Wall Street Journal has been “The Daily Diary Of The American Dream.”

-None has stirred the controversy that surrounds the announcement by The Washington Post that it has adopted a new slogan — “Democracy Dies In Darkness.”
+None has stirred the controversy that surrounds the announcement by The Washington Post that it has adopted the slogan “Democracy Dies In Darkness.”

 Critics charged that it is a direct response to the Trump administration’s attempts to delegitimize much of the mainstream media.
 But the Post explained that the search for a slogan began well before Donald Trump had won the Republican nomination for the presidency.